 People have been using wind energy for thousands of years

-People began using wind energy to propel boats along the Nile River as early as 5,000 BC.
+People used wind energy to propel boats along the Nile River as early as 5,000 BC.
 By 200 BC, simple wind-powered water pumps were used in China, and windmills with woven-reed blades were grinding grain in Persia and the Middle East.

-New ways of using wind energy eventually spread around the world.
+New ways to use wind energy eventually spread around the world.
 By the 11th century, people in the Middle East were using windpumps and windmills extensively for food production.
-Merchants and the crusaders brought wind technology to Europe.
+Merchants and the Crusaders brought wind technology to Europe.
 The Dutch developed large wind pumps to drain lakes and marshes in the Rhine River Delta.
 Immigrants from Europe eventually took wind energy technology to the Western Hemisphere.

 American colonists used windmills to grind grain, to pump water, and to cut wood at sawmills.
 Homesteaders and ranchers installed thousands of wind pumps as they settled the western United States.
 In the late 1800s and early 1900s, small wind-electric generators (turbines) were also widely used.